restatedev/examples/typescript/ecommerce-store/deployment/knative/README.md

 4. Deploy application

 The `deploy.yaml` file lists the services that will be deployed on Kubernetes.
-You can deploy them via:
+From the root of the `ecommerce-store` example, you can deploy them via:

 ```shell
 kubectl apply -n shopping-cart -f deployment/knative/deploy.yaml